 The assessment components in this course are competency based.
-This means that students need to demonstrate that they have gained and can apply the specific knowledge and skills of each unit of competency.
-Competency assessment is graded as "not yet competent" or "competent".
+Students must demonstrate they have gained the knowledge and skills of each unit of competency, to industry standards.
+Competency assessment is graded as "not yet competent" or "competent'.
 In some cases, other descriptive words may be used leading up to "competent".
-This means a course mark is not allocated.

-\ Selected units only to be confirmed by your teacher.
+\ Examinable units to be confirmed by teacher.